-Frequent mowing of the lawn inevitably produces plenty of clippings that are beneficial in the garden as mulch.
+Frequent mowing of the lawn produces plenty of clippings that are beneficial in the garden.
+Below we will discuss what to do with grass clipping in the vegetable garden.

 Benefits of Grass Clippings